rgalla00/SiteEyeAttendance/README.md

 attendance).
 Our solution to this is a hybrid between these two systems.

-When a student arrives in class (either physically or digitally), they must indicate they are here by logging into the SiteEye Attendance website/extension, if they're attending physically.
+When a student arrives in class (either physically or digitally), they must indicate they are present by logging into the SiteEye Attendance website/extension, if they're attending physically.
 If attending digitally, the extension will automatically record a student's attendance by their logging into the lecture (Note: The scope of this project limits this automation to Blackboard Collaborate).
 This act of "indicating presence" then provides a notification to the teacher or lab assistant present for the class, who can then confirm the student presence with